 Countermeasure: a remediation action that should be performed to remove weaknesses and, hence, mitigate the risk of a threat being realised.
 They can be also referred as a Security Requirements.

-Current Risk: is the calculation of the Inherent Risk minus the risk mitigatied through implemented Countermeasures.
+Current Risk: is the calculation of the Inherent Risk minus the risk mitigated through implemented Countermeasures.

 Custom Field or UDT: a custom user input field that can be configured within the tool at a Product, Countermeasure, Test or Threat level.
 Product Custom Fields also allow rules to be written using them in the Condition and Actions.